Your Health Insurance and Healthcare Costs Explained

 When is open enrollment for families and individuals?

-In every state, open enrollment for ACA-compliant 2021 health coverage for individuals and families will start on November 1, 2020.
-In most states, it will end on December 15, 2020.
-The December 15 deadline applies in every state that uses HealthCare.gov (that’s 36 states in the fall of 2020), and it will also likely apply in some of the states that run their own exchanges.
+In every state, open enrollment for ACA-compliant 2021 health coverage for individuals and families starts on November 1.
+In most states, it ends on December 15.
+The December 15 deadline applies in every state that uses HealthCare.gov (that’s 36 states as of 2021), and it will also likely apply in some of the states that run their own exchanges.

 But the 15 fully state-run exchanges have the option to extend their open enrollment windows, and most of them usually do so.